Dezeen

-Dezeen is an online architecture, interiors and design magazine based in London, with offices in Hoxton and also previously in New York City.
+Dezeen is an online architecture, interiors and design magazine based in London, with offices in Hoxton, as well as New York City and Shanghai.

 History

 Dezeen was launched in London by Marcus Fairs at the end of November 2006.
-Its New York City office launched in 2015, with editors based in Manhattan and then Brooklyn, before closing in fall 2020.
+Its New York City office launched in 2015 and its Shanghai office opened in 2021.

+Dezeen currently has a staff of 50.
+Its editor is writer and architectural historian Tom Ravenscroft.

-Starting from 2018, the magazine launched annual Dezeen Awards honouring achievements in the best architecture, interiors and design around the world.
+In 2018, the magazine launched annual Dezeen Awards honouring achievements in the best architecture, interiors and design around the world.
+In 2023 it launched a Chinese Awards programme.

 In March 2021, Dezeen was acquired by Danish media company JP/Politiken Media Group.
 Dezeen was JP/Politikens Hus’ first acquisition outside Scandinavia.
 The acquisition was part of JP/Politikens Hus’ 2025 strategy to increase revenue from DKK 3bn to 5bn.
 At the time of the acquisition, the site had more than 3 million unique monthly visitors and more than 6.5 million social media followers.

-Marcus Fairs (1967–2022), Dezeen founder, CEO and editor-in-chief died on June 30th 2022.
-Obituaries were written for Fairs in many publications, including The Times of London, and Domus Magazine.
+Marcus Fairs (1967–2022), Dezeen founder, CEO and editor-in-chief died on 30 June 2022.
+Obituaries were written for Fairs in many publications, including The Times of London, and Domus.

+In 2023, Dezeen partnered with Academy of Art University to produce ten architecture and landscape projects.